m0sys/polyglot/README.md

 > Clearly, I reject the view that there is one way that is right for everyone and for every problem. - Bjarne Stroustrup

+> Just because we shift paradigm, we should not forget all that we have learned. - Ivar Jacobson (OOSE)

 ## Author

 👤 **moe**